fintechees/Expert-Advisor-Studio/README.md

 https://www.fintechee.com/assets/fix-api/fintecheefixbridge.7z

 ## Campaign(2022)
-We started a new campaign(2022) ONLY for InteractiveBroker users.
-Every InteractiveBroker user can get a free license to use our FIX API trading platform individual version.
-The license will expire by the end of June 2022.
+We started a new campaign(2022).
+Everyone can get a free license to use our FIX API trading platform individual version if he/she matches any one of the conditions below.
+The license will expire by the end of 2022.

+A. Our partners' client
+B. Github user
+C. Youtuber
+D. Coupon

-We haven't updated our campaign page: https://www.fintechee.com/marketing/campaign/ So, if you want to join this campaign, please send a request email to admin@fintechee.com.
+We have updated our campaign page: https://www.fintechee.com/marketing/campaign/

 We will update the necessary files for the FIX API trading platform individual version regularly in our Github repository: https://github.com/fintechee/FIX-API-Pro/